Can you upload to Dropbox from an external hard drive?

 2. Go to the Sync tab, and tap the Selective Sync option.

-3. Select the folders you want to backup to Dropbox automatically, and click Set up.
+3. Select the folders you want to sync to the computer automatically, and click Set up.